 Brooklyn Public Library, 10 Grand Army Plaza, Brooklyn, NY 11238

 Applications are now closed.

-As a course deliverable, attendees will create a fully annotated resource list in support of an instructional unit.
-Attendees may select a 1 or 2 week course track, while earning 2 "P" credits* or up to 55 professional development (PD) credit hours, issued through the NYC Department of Education Office of Library Services.
+As a course deliverable, attendees will create an annotated resource list in support of an instructional unit.
+Attendees may select a 1 or 2 week course track, while earning 2 "P" credits or up to 55 professional development (PD) credit hours, issued through the NYC Department of Education Office of Library Services.